duckdb/duckdb-web/internals/vector.md

 The `data` and `buffer` variables are unused by a struct Vector.

 #### MAP
-Internally `MAP` is just a `LIST[STRUCT(key KEY_TYPE, value VALUE_TYPE)]`.
+Internally `MAP` is represented as a `LIST[STRUCT(key KEY_TYPE, value VALUE_TYPE)]`.

 #### UNION
 Internally `UNION` utilizes the same structure as a `STRUCT`.
-The first "child" is always occupied by the Tag Vector of the UNION, which records for each row which of the UNION's types applies to that row.
+The first "child" is always occupied by the Tag Vector of the UNION, which records for each row which of the UNION's types apply to that row.

 ### Strings